What you should know about FAT

 • Fat actually helps stabilize our blood sugar, which means better mood, focus, and energy levels

-• Fat helps us feel full, grounded, and satisfied (prevents cravings and over eating…. imagine that!)
+• Fat helps us feel full, grounded, and satisfied (prevents cravings and overeating…. imagine that!)

-• Healthy fats support mental health and hormonal balance
+• Healthy fats support mental health and hormonal balance (read that again!)

-• Eating carbs alone does NOT give us a feeling of fullness – until we’ve overdone it, literally expanding our stomachs to the point of physical discomfort, and kind of hate ourselves… a whole bag of chips anyone?
+• Eating carbs alone does NOT give us a feeling of fullness – until we’ve overdone it, literally expanding our stomachs to the point of physical discomfort, and hate ourselves… a whole bag of chips anyone?

 • Fat makes food taste amazing (amen?)